 In each class there will be a good selection of books available for children to choose from.
-Nursery and Reception parents are welcome to choose with their children just before or just after the school day.
+In Nursery and Reception, children choose a book in class that they are interested in to take home to share.
+We also have a well-resourced school library in school which children visit as they progress through the school.

-In Reception children take home 1 reading scheme and 1 class library book each week.
-In Years 1 and 2, your child will take home at least two books each but the school reading scheme book can be changed twice a week if the PACT book is signed.
+In Reception children take home 1 Essential Letters and Sounds (ELS) reading scheme and 1 class library book each week.
+In Years 1 and 2, your child will take home at least two books each but and the school reading scheme book, which is linked to our ELS phonics scheme, should be read 4 times to develop fluency.
+It will be changed weekly if the PACT book is signed.
 In Years 3 and 4, your child will take home two books once a week; a book of your child's choice and a book from the school reading scheme.
-In Year's 5 and 6, the children will choose their own books to take home.
+In Year's 5 and 6, the children will choose their own books to take home, unless ORT or decodable books are still required to ensure reading progression in KS2.
 This free choice will be guided by the class teacher.
 Book changing days will be decided by your child's Class Teacher.